wenqianchua/MDEF/docs/term01/03-bioagrizero.md

 ## Reflections

 This week, we experimented with raw materials and were able to create some interesting prototypes.
 One of these prototypes was a bio plastic which was made using materials that were accessible and mostly found in the kitchen.
-Personally, I found this process rewarding because I was not aware that all the necessary materials were so easily accesible.
+Personally, I found this process surprising because I was not aware that all the necessary materials were so easily accesible.
 This opens up a huge possibility to make our own bio materials as we can do all these without needing a lab.
 All we need is just everyday things and our very own kitchen.

 Since I took biology in high school and college, a lot of the procedures seem familiar.
 However, after the visit to the laboratory: PRBB - Barcelona Biomedical Research Park, I am impressed by the tools and materials that were used in a professional setting.
 I feel very humbled after seeing all the different type of experiments that were being carried out.
 It seems like a science fiction movie in reality.

 Overall, I think it is a rewarding and eye-opening experience for me during this seminar.
 My interest will be related to the human brain and cognitive science aspect of biology.
 After this seminar, I will pay more attention to publication, news, and accredited sources related to biology when researching topics that are relevant to my thesis.